HenrYxZ/globalgamejam-22/README.md

 `$ python main.py`

+Alternatively, you can download an executable version for Windows from the "releases" section of this repository.
+Once you download it look at the README.txt file for instructions on how to use that version.

 ## Controls

 - Use **[UP]** and **[DOWN]** arrows to change lane
 - Press **[SPACE]** to move forward
+- Press **[ESC]** to quit

 ## Objective